laravel/nova-docs/4.0/resources/repeater-field.md

 ### HasMany Preset

-The `HasMany` preset stores repeatables using Eloquent's `HasMany` relationships.
-For example, instead of storing the line items for an invoice in JSON format, you could opt to save them in a separate `line_items` database table, complete with dedicated columns mapping to each field in the repeatable.
-The `Repeater` field will manage these relations when editing your resources.
+The `HasMany` preset stores repeatables via Eloquent using a `HasMany` relationship.
+For example, instead of storing the line items for an invoice in JSON format, the data would be saved in a separate `line_items` database table, complete with dedicated columns mapping to each field in the repeatable.
+The `Repeater` field will automatically manage these relations when editing your resources.

-To use the `HasMany` preset, simply call the `asHasMany` method on your `Repeater` instance:
+To use the `HasMany` preset, simply invoke the `asHasMany` method on your `Repeater` field definition:

 ```php
 Repeater::make('Line Items', 'lineItems')